ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 }
 ```

 Well done!
-When you rebuild the editor, you should be able to see that your timestamp plugin is working.
+You implemented a CKEditor 5 plugin.
+You should be able to click and see that it works.

 ## Demo